canonical/netplan/doc/netplan.md

      ``rfkill_release`` or ``tcp`` (NetworkManager only).
 Or the exclusive ``default`` flag (the default).

+``regulatory-domain`` (scalar) – since **0.105**

+:    This can be used to define the radio's regulatory domain, to make use of
+     additional WiFi channels outside the "world domain".
+Takes an ISO / IEC 3166 country code (like `GB`) or `00` to reset to the "world domain".
+     See [wireless-regdb](https://git.kernel.org/pub/scm/linux/kernel/git/sforshee/wireless-regdb.git/tree/db.txt) for available values.

+     **Requires dependency: iw**, if it is to be used outside the `networkd` (wpa_supplicant) backend.

 ## Properties for device type ``bridges:``

 ``interfaces`` (sequence of scalars)